nenioscio/cardamon/README.md

 ## Overview

 **Cardamon** is a CRD (Custom Resource Definition) monitor implemented in Rust.
 It is designed to help developers and system administrators monitor and manage Kubernetes CRDs efficiently.
+In case a CRD cannot be read correctly, this may suggest either missing permissions or for example broken and misconfigured webhooks.

 ## Features